 You’ll need a vehicle to get to the sights you want to visit within the park.
 The drive through the park is very scenic, and even if you did nothing else but drive through, you’d still have seen some amazing scenery.

 Looking for a rental car for your national park trip?
 Compare prices, find your car, and book on Discover Cars!
 They search numerous car rental agencies, from brand to budget, to offer you the best choices for your trip.

 Best Time to Visit Joshua Tree National Park

 The most popular time to visit Joshua Tree is in the spring, especially if the winter was a rainy one and a spectacular wildflower bloom is anticipated.

 Joshua Tree features on our list of the best US national parks to visit in March: the weather is still mild and daytime temperatures are perfect for hiking.

 But any time from October through May offers milder temperatures and the opportunity to step out of your vehicle and enjoy the park.

 The park is open 24/7 all year long.

 Staying the Night?

-If you are visiting from Las Vegas or Los Angeles or San Diego and looking for snazzier accommodations, drive the one hour to Palm Springs, where you will find lots of beautiful resorts and hotels.
-We stayed at The Willows, a beautiful boutique hotel in the heart of town.
-The room was quiet, the bed and furnishings very comfortable, the grounds gorgeous, and the service exemplary.
+We stayed at The Kimpton Rowan Palm Springs Hotel, a hip contemporary hotel in the heart of town.
+The room was quiet, the bed and furnishings very comfortable, and the service exemplary.
 A great place to relax after an active day!